bg

 • What is Solana (SOL)?

 Solana is a high-performance blockchain designed for fast, scalable, and user-friendly decentralized applications (dApps).
-Its native cryptocurrency is SOL.
+Its native utility and governance token is SOL.

 • How does Solana achieve its high transaction speeds?

-Solana uses a unique consensus mechanism called Proof of History (PoH), which creates a verifiable timestamped order of transactions.
-This innovation works with Proof of Stake (PoS) to reduce latency and allow the network to process thousands of transactions per second.
+Solana uses a unique consensus mechanism called Proof of History (PoH).
+This mechanism timestamps and orders transactions before they are processed, which, when combined with Proof of Stake (PoS), significantly reduces confirmation times and allows the network to process thousands of transactions per second.

 • What is the difference between Solana and Ethereum?